Updated: 6 days ago

 When planning your trip abroad, you need to do some preparation first.
-You settle the budget, plan the itinerary, but you need to plan the logistic side too.
+You settle the budget and plan the itinerary, but you need to plan the logistic side too.
 How you will be traveling around the country is very important.
 When coming to Iceland, the best choice is to rent a motorhome or a camper to have as much freedom as possible.
 However, if you don’t have much time but still want to know the whole nation, then we got an option for you.
-The most common and easiest way is to fly by plane and starting your trip directly from the airport.
+The most common and easiest way is to fly by plane and start your trip directly from the airport.
 Most of the tourists coming to Iceland get a bit confused about their airport and its location.
 Let’s then clear this out and check what are the airports in Iceland, the main hubs, and what are your flight options.

 Are there two airports in Iceland?

 There are way more than two airports in Iceland.
 Among those, the most common ones are the Keflavik Airport (KEF), the international airport, and the Reykjavik domestic airport (RKV).
 Those two are usually confused, as the international flights arriving in Keflavik as regularly marked as „Reykjavik KEF.”
 Therefore most travelers think they will arrive at Reykjavik Airport.
 However, this airport is a domestic terminal and only serves Greenland as an international destination.

 Among the other small airports are Isafjordur, Egilsstadir, and Akureyri.
 If you plan to move around Iceland by plane, as you can see, it is possible.
 In that case, your starting point is Reykjavik domestic airport.
 All the flights coming from Europe and the rest of the world will land at the Keflavik international airport.

 The major airport in Iceland is Keflavik International ( KEF), Ísafjörður (IFJ), Egilsstaðir (EGS), Reykjavik( RKV), and Akureyri (AEY).
 Those are the main points connected, making it much easier for Icelanders to travel from one point to another.